crystal-leesj/data-structures-and-algorithms-1/src/main/java/LinkedList/linked_list.md

 ## Challenge
 <!-- Description of the challenge -->
-The most challenging part of knowing what to add to the ListNode class and what to add to the SinglyLinkedList class.
+The most challenging part of knowing what to add to the LinkedList.ListNode class and what to add to the LinkedList.SinglyLinkedList class.

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->